Stony Brook ready to prove its doubters wrong

 The Seawolves were predicted to finish 10th of 12 teams in the Colonial Athletic Association this season.
 But the student-athletes are used to being underestimated.

-"We’re a group that’s been doubted for a while," said offensive lineman Kyle Nunez.
+"We’re a group that’s been doubted for a while," offensive lineman Kyle Nunez said.
 "When we put it all together, you really have to watch out for us."

 Stony Brook finished 1-3 in a modified spring season after the CAA voted to suspend fall sports in 2020.
-The Seawolves had six games scheduled, but their final two contests were canceled due to their opponents having COVID-19 outbreaks.
+The Seawolves had six games scheduled, but their final two contests were canceled because their opponents had COVID-19 outbreaks.

-But this fall, Stony Brook plays its traditional 11 game schedule, including a matchup at nationally ranked Oregon Sept.
-18. The Seawolves open at home against New Hampshire Thursday at 6 p.m.
+But this season, Stony Brook has a traditional 11-game schedule, including a matchup at nationally ranked Oregon on Sept.
+18. The Seawolves open at home against New Hampshire on Thursday at 6 p.m.

 "Finally we are back to what’s normal, back to a regular season, a regular camp going into a regular 11-game season," linebacker Reidgee Dimanche said.
 "It’s way better than the past year and a half that we missed and were only able to play four games."